 My name is Miss Freeman and I teach Sycamore Class.
 We are very lucky to have Mrs Pilbrow helping with our learning.
-Sycamore is the middle class of the school and teaching year 2 and year 3 children.
+Sycamore is the middle class of the school, teaching year 2 and year 3 children.

-Spellings and mental maths (times tables or number bonds) will be given out on Wednesdays with spelling and maths tests on Mondays.
-Please feel free to encourage your child to use their large yellow homework book as a practice space for these, the front of the book should have some suggestions of different ways to learn.
+Spellings and mental maths (times tables or number bonds) are usually given out on Wednesdays with spelling and maths tests on Mondays.
+Your child should use their homework book as a practice space for these and for any week-specific homework, the front of the book has some suggestions of different ways to practise.

-Once they have been given out, your child’s reading book and yellow reading record should be coming into school and going home every day.
-This book is designed to be a record of every time your child reads with an adult during the year.
-When your child reads to you please record it here, even if it wasn’t their school reading book.
+As last year, your child’s reading book and yellow reading record need to come into school and go home every day.
+This book is a record of every time your child reads with an adult during the year.
+When your child reads please record it here, even if it wasn’t their school reading book.

-Please attempt to practice spellings and tables with your child daily alongside reading.
-This will help them to feel prepared for weekly tests and allow them to commit what they are learning to memory.
-Oral practice during spare moments can be equally helpful to written practice in developing your child’s ability to recall number facts quickly.
+Please learn spellings and tables with your child daily alongside reading.
+This will help them to feel ready for tests and secure the knowledge.
+Verbal work during spare moments can be equally helpful.

-As children get 9 or 10/10 on a maths test they will move list.
-Tests will be in a mixed order and will use lots of different words, sometimes children will be trying inverse lists answering questions such as “How many tens in forty?”
+Tests will be in a mixed order and will use lots of different words (multiply, times, groups of); sometimes children will be trying inverse lists answering questions such as “How many tens in forty?”